 - Sweating: Hot flashes are often accompanied by sweating, which can range from mild to profuse.

-- Chills: After the hot flash subsides, some individuals may experience a brief period of chills or shivering.
+- Chills: After the hot flash subsides, some may experience a brief period of chills or shivering.

 These hot flashes can be disruptive and uncomfortable, particularly if they occur frequently or at inconvenient times.